 Here’s what I challenge you as a church leader to keep in mind.
 As it applies to you and how you lead and coach your staff, be very mindful of the issue and keep your eyes open for trouble.
 As a leader, it’s your responsibility to keep yourself healthy and do your best to see to the “health” of those whom you serve.
 When you spot trouble, deal with it.

-Don’t go overboard and make a bunch of “rules” that you will only go back on later, losing credibility.
-Model it, talk about it from time to time, and most of all, watch out for problems.
+Don’t go overboard and make some “rules” that you will only go back on later, losing credibility.
+Model it, talk about it occasionally, and watch out for problems.
 When you spot one, dive in and help.

 There you have it.